-Speeding fines are harsh, so avoid it like the plague!
+Speeding fines are harsh, so avoid them like the plague!

-Rent A Car Albania 3 – Lighting Could Be Hit And Miss
+Rent A Car In Albania 3 – Lighting Could Be Hit And Miss

 Car Rental Albania Tip 4 – Have Cash With You For Fuel

 Petrol stations are usually open between 8 am – 8 pm in built-up, urban locations; however, not all accept cards as a payment method; for that reason, have cash with you at all times.
-There are also no automatic petrol pumps in Albania, so it’s all entirely manual!
+Albania also has no automatic petrol pumps, so it’s all entirely manual!

-Rent a Car Albania 5 – Be Aware of Driving Distances
+Rent a Car In Albania 5 – Be Aware of Driving Distances

 Albania isn’t the biggest country globally, but the driving distances and times can be misleading because of several mountains and high roads you will need to pass through, especially towards the north.
 For instance, if you’re beginning your journey in Tirana, it will take you two hours to reach Berat.
 If you’re moving from Vlore to Fier, this will only take you half an hour.
 Do some research before you set off.